Lampshade: History

 In 1763, the réverbères, oil lamps with reflectors, began to be hung in Paris above the center of streets for illumination at night.
 The first public oil lamps in Milan dating from 1785 had a semi-spherical reflector above the flame that projected the light downwards, while another reflector, slightly concave and near the flame, directed the light laterally.

 In 1879, Joseph Swan and Thomas Edison independently developed the incandescent filament electric light bulb by building on research by Humphry Davy, De Moleyn and Heinrich Göbel.
 With the brighter lights, designers in the early 20th century focused on reducing the glare from electric lamps using lampshades.

 To disguise the intense electric light, lampshades were used.
 Some were made by Tiffany in colored glass.
 The great advantage of the electric light bulb was the absence of flame and traces of combustion, thus avoiding all risks of intoxication, explosion or fire.
-In the beginning, the filament was made of carbonised vegetable fibres, then bamboo fibres and finally metal alloys until, in the early 20th century, the tungsten filament invented in 1904 became established.
+In the beginning, the filament was made of carbonised vegetable fibres, then bamboo fibres and finally metal alloys until, in the early 20th century, the tungsten filament invented in 1904 became the industry standard.